When the Mental Health Act Was Passed: A Look at Its Historical Impact

 Innovations in Diagnosis and Treatment

-Training and Development of Mental Health Professionals
+Training Mental Health Professionals

-Recognizing the rising demand for mental health services, the Act underscored the need for adequately trained mental health professionals.
-It supported educational initiatives to train psychiatrists, psychologists, social workers, and counselors, creating a robust and skilled mental health workforce.
+Recognizing the rising demand for mental health services, the Act underscored the need for adequately trained professionals.
+It supported educational initiatives to train:

 Long-Term Effects and Subsequent Legislation